MongoCamp/mongocamp-server/docs/guide/getting-started.md

----
-title: Getting started
+# Getting started
----

-TODO
+Easy way to start is use docker compose

+<<< @/guide/docker/docker-compose.yaml